ckiteou/makersbnb/README.md

 Extras 1
 ------
 As a space owner
-So I can rent all my spaces
-I want to be able to list multiple spaces

-As a space owner
 So I can only host when the space is available
 I would like to only be able to offer a range of dates when the space is available